jordandanhKSU/TournamentBotKSU/README.md

 ## /link and /rolepreference

 Players will be required to link their Riot ID with the /link command and set their role preference with /rolepreference command.
 If they do not, they cannot check in and will be prompted to do these actions.

+## Create an admin channel

+Admins must create an admin channel to use the /createadminchannel command to operate the bot

 ## Check In Process